Non-Involuting Congenital Hemangioma (NICH) Complicated by Late Sudden Necrosis and Scarring

 Topal E., TÜRKÖZ H. K., Şahin İ. H., YÜCELTEN A. D.

-• Anahtar Kelimeler: child, hemangioma, hypoxia, thrombosis, vascular tumors
+• Keywords: child, hemangioma, hypoxia, thrombosis, vascular tumors

 Congenital hemangiomas (CHs) are benign vascular tumors present at birth and categorized into rapidly involuting, non-involuting, and partially involuting subtypes.
 They usually follow a benign course and may be associated with mild complications such as ulceration, pain, or localized thrombosis.
 Thrombosis is typically self-limited and local, and can be managed without systemic anticoagulation therapy.
 We report a pediatric patient without systemic coagulopathy who has a CH with thrombosis leading to total necrosis and near-complete regression.